Skip to Main Content

 Do you have any tips for adding plants to my pond?

-A: Water lilies and lotus … blue flag iris … hyacinth … so many aquatic plants, so little time.
-A pond full of these colorful beauties – along with the hardworking, submerged oxygenators – adds splendor and life to your waterscape.
-Not only that, but birds will visit, bugs will buzz through and aquatic critters will stop by, attracted by the blooms and foliage.
+A: Water Lilies, Lotus, Blue Flag Iris, Hyacinth—so many aquatic plants, so little time.
+A pond full of these colorful beauties and hardworking, submerged oxygenators adds splendor and life to your waterscape.
+Not only that, but birds will visit, bugs will buzz through, and aquatic critters will stop by, attracted by the blooms and foliage.

 Choose Wisely

-Before you get your feet wet (and your hands dirty!), first consider what types of plants you want in your water feature and how many you'll need.
+Before you get your feet wet and your hands dirty, consider what plants you want in your water feature and how many you'll need.

 • 6 to 12 floating plants